-- Important dates: - 1st Lecture: Monday, 10 January - 1st Tutorials: Tuesday, 18 January Thursday, 20 January - Term Break (no classes): Sunday-Saturday, 20-26 February - Last Tutorials: Tuesday, 5 April Thursday, 7 April - Last Lecture: Monday, 11 April - The Fluency Project is due during the Final Exam Period (online submission via D2L, date TBD). - There is no Final Exam for this course. - Regarding absences, please note that it is your responsibility to review the course schedule, D2L materials and textbook and to contact classmates to find out what you missed. - All online assignments must be completed/submitted on D2L and MyGermanLab as directed. - Missed online assignments, projects and Periodic Assessment Modules (PAMs) cannot be rescheduled. - Attendance at each Lecture and Tutorial (in person or synchronous online) is required. - Microphones are required for each synchronous Zoom meeting; webcams are also encouraged. - During synchronous sessions, students are expected to deactivate background distractions, social media and other programs not in use for the session and to focus attention on the Zoom meeting. - Synchronous Zoom meetings will not be recorded.
+- Important dates: - 1st Lecture: Monday, 9 January - 1st Tutorials: Tuesday, 17 January Thursday, 19 January - Term Break (no classes): Sunday-Saturday, 19-25 February - Last Tutorials: Tuesday, 4 April Thursday, 6 April - Last Lecture: Wednesday, 12 April - The Fluency Project is due during the Final Exam Period (online submission via D2L, date TBD). - There is no Final Exam for this course. - Regarding absences, please note that it is your responsibility to review the course schedule, D2L materials and textbook and to contact classmates to find out what you missed. - All online assignments must be completed/submitted on D2L and MyGermanLab as directed. - Missed online assignments, projects and Periodic Assessment Modules (PAMs) cannot be rescheduled. - Attendance at each Lecture and Tutorial (in person or synchronous online) is required. - Microphones are required for each synchronous Zoom meeting; webcams are also encouraged. - During synchronous sessions, students are expected to deactivate background distractions, social media and other programs not in use for the session and to focus attention on the Zoom meeting. - Synchronous Zoom meetings, such as the tutorial, will not be recorded.